yairm210/Unciv/From-code-to-deployment.md

 ## Deploying versions

 When I'm ready to release a new version I:
-* Change the versionCode and versionName in the android build.gradle so that Google Play and F-droid can recognize that it's a different release
+* Change the versionCode and versionName in the Android build.gradle so that Google Play and F-droid can recognize that it's a different release
 * Run the [translation generation](https://github.com/yairm210/Unciv/wiki/Translating#translation-generation---for-developers)
 * Upload the new version to Google Play - we start at a 10% rollout, after a day with no major problems go to 30%, and after another day to 100%.
 If you were counting that means that most players will get the new version after 2+ days.
    * If there were problems, we halt the current rollout, fix the problems, and release a patch version, which starts at 10% again.